vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 Until that time, in order to stay in the United States, I would need to stay continuously employed in a roughly similar job to my current one.
-However, I could leave the United States and then come to the United States again on H-1B, while my application is still pending.
+However, I could leave the United States and then come to the United States again on H-1B, while I await my priority date.

 Keeping the current type of job for more than a decade is not an exciting long-term prospect for me.
 In the longer term, I want